 Top alternative: IG

-The most popular alternative to World Wide Markets is IG, a brokerage regulated by the Financial Conduct Authority, UK and over 40 years in business.
-Another strong alternative is AvaTrade, which is regulated by Central Bank of Ireland, ASiC, FSA and the FSB.
+A popular alternative to World Wide Markets is IG, a brokerage regulated by Financial Conduct Authority and ASiC and over 44 years in business.
+Another strong alternative is AvaTrade, which is regulated by Central Bank of Ireland, ASiC, FSA, FSB and BVI.

 Here are some of the key reasons why traders choose IG and AvaTrade over World Wide Markets: